kennychatkara/ud036_StarterCode/README.md

       - For Example:
         - "python entertainment_center.py" (On Mac, Linux)
         - "C:\Python27\python.exe entertainment_center.py" (On Windows)
-- *Note: After running the python script, a browser will automatically open the generated "fresh_tomatoes.html" file*
+- **Note: Upon generating "fresh_tomatoes.html", the python script will automatically open the file in a browser**

 **Run**
 ---------------